 Mixed sleep apnea is a combination of both obstructive sleep apnea and central sleep apnea.

 It is commonly believed that sleep apnea begins as subtle airway collapse which may or may not be associated with snoring.
 This may have a harmful effect on an individual’s health and sleep quality because of chronically disrupted sleep.
-Upper airway resistance syndrome is a precursor to obstructive sleep apnea, and it is important to identify patients with UARS since they have a higher risk of developing obstructive sleep apnea in the future.
+Upper airway resistance syndrome is a precursor to obstructive sleep apnea, and it is important to identify and treat patients with UARS since they have a higher risk of developing obstructive sleep apnea in the future.